ECE-196/docs/content/tutorials/Fernando_tutorial.md

 The following are stylistic examples of possible prerequisites, customize these for each workshop.

+- Before anything, make sure you have Arduino IDE downloaded.
+[Use this link to download](https://www.arduino.cc/en/software/)

 ### Required Downloads and Installations

 List any required downloads and installations here.